BarackEdri/K-Means-Clustering/README.md

 # K-Means-Clustering
-Algorithm for solving the k-means clustering problem.
+A project in ML to address classification problems, using the k-means clustering.
 Written in both C and python.